AstraBert/rrequested-demultiplex/rrequested_pkg/readme.md

-#  rrequested-pkg
+#  rrequested-demultiplex

 ### -General purpose and applicability

-rrequested-pkg is the python package distribution of the modular shellscript tool RREQUESTED (Raw REads QUality Extraction, Size Trimming and Ex-novo Demultiplexing).
+rrequested-demultiplex is the python package distribution of the modular shellscript tool RREQUESTED (Raw REads QUality Extraction, Size Trimming and Ex-novo Demultiplexing).
 It is aimed at preprocessing (quality filtering, size selection and demultiplexing) of raw basecalled reads, especially produced by Oxford Nanopore, a Third Generation Sequencing technology.

 Even though the program has been tested only on Nanopore sequencing results, the program could be cautiously applied also to products from NGS or other ThirdGen technologies.